aaronwolen/biolink/README.md

 Note that [this paper][1] found that the ErbB signaling pathway ([hsa04012][2]) and response to organic substance process ([GO:001003][3]) are enriched for a network of oncogenes, including [MYC][4].

+### Data tags

+For a few supported resources, specially formatted tags can be used to retrieve data obtained from the corresponding resource.
+In the example above, `entrez_link("4609", "<symbol>")` produces [MYC][4] because the gene symbol was retrieved from NCBI.

+See the package documentation for a complete list of supported data tags.

 ## Installation